 243 Consumer Society

 This course explores classical to contemporary theories of consumer society beginning with Marx’s conception of the commodity as fetish.
 Themes discussed include conspicuous consumption, gender and consumption, social class, environment, identity, advertising and marketing.
+Prerequisites: SOCI 101, 102.
 Three credits.
+Not offered in 2019-2020.

 247 Environmental Social Science I: Problems and Paradigms

 This course introduces students to the major environmental challenges of the 21st century from a social science perspective.
 Modern societies that have sought to conquer natural limits have now conjured up unanticipated “environmental” consequences.
 Students will explore how human understandings of environmental “problems” as well as action towards environmental solutions are shaped by ways of thinking, social contexts and institutional power relations.
-Cross-listed as PSCI 247.
+Prequisites: SOCI 101, 102.
 Three credits.
+Not offered in 2019-2020,

 248 Environmental Social Science II: Power and Change

 A continuation of SOCI 247, this course addresses the same conceptual problems but focuses more on understanding the societal and political response to environmental issues.
 Students will critically examine both proposed ecological futures, as well as means of environmental problem solving and societal change: state policy, intergovernmental treaties, environmental movements, and market solutions.
-Cross-listed as PSCI 248.
-Prerequisite: SOCI 247 or PSCI 247.
+Prerequisite: SOCI 247.
 Three credits.
+Not offered 2019-2020.

-This course introduces students to the processes of deviance and social control by critically examining the social category of deviance and its use in social institutions and daily social practices.
-Topics include mental illness, drug and alcohol use, alternative sexualities, social violence, business crime, the normalization of disability; and forms of social control such as the judicial system, law, medicine, education, and social interaction.
-Six credits.
+This course offers students a theoretical foundation for understanding social processes of deviance and social control.
+Using various theoretical devices, students will critically examine the social category of deviance and its use in social institutions and daily social practices.
+Topics could include mental illness, drug and alcohol use, alternative sexualities, social violence and disability.
+Credit will be granted for only one of SOCI 251, SOCI 250 or SOCI 298 completed in 2016-2017.
+Prerequisites: SOCI 101, 102.
+Three credits.

 301 Classical Social Theory

 Explores the development and diversity of sociology’s foundational perspectives through the study of selected original works by such authors as Karl Marx, Emile Durkheim and Max Weber.
 Restricted to major, advanced major and honours students.
+Prerequisites: SOCI 101, 102.
 Three credits.

 302 Topics in Contemporary Theory

 This seminar course on contemporary theory varies from year to year.
 While a survey approach to contemporary theory may be part of the course, it is probable that the professor will choose specific interests for in-depth analysis.
 Potential perspectives include feminist theory, anti-racist theory, postmodernism, and neo-Marxist theory.
 Restricted to major, advanced major and honours students.
+Prerequisites: SOCI 101, 102.
 Three credits.

 303 Early Modern Social Thought